Viz Media/Cartoon Network

 The greatest superhero show of all time is…

-The reason the show is so great is because it’s a fun to watch satire.
+The reason the show is so great is that it’s a fun-to-watch satire.
 The creator, who goes by the pen name “One” brilliantly crafts a story that points out the hilarity of superheroes.
 The story isn’t really about Saitama, but rather the world around him.
 Because after all, when he finally shows up for a battle, it’s game over.